unifi-utilities/unifios-utilities/README.md

 # udm-utilities
 A collection of things to enhance the capabilities of your Unifi Dream Machine or Dream Machine Pro. **All solutions in this repo persist through firmware upgrades!**

 **Pull Requests welcome!
-If you use this functionality to do new cool stuff to your UDM/P please send a PR and share it with the community!"**
+If you use this functionality to do new cool stuff to your UDM/P please send a PR and share it with the community!**

 ## General Tools
 ### on-boot-script